glasgowagreement/site-content/en/_index.md

 Your organisation can join the Glasgow Agreement at any time!
 To do so, please fill and submit the [contact form](./contact).

+---

+{{< icon-title "dark" "protest" "Collapse Total">}}

+On the 16th to 18th of November, 2021, we, groups that signed the Glasgow Agreement - Peoples' Climate Commitment, will take on multinational Total all over the world in decentralized direct actions and acts of non-cooperation.

+We call everyone to join us and collectively disrupt Total's operations using a diverse array of tactics for powerful, creative and compassionate actions to stop one of the most powerful and ecocidal actors on the Planet.

+**We need to collapse Total to avoid total collapse.**

+Read the call to action [here](https://glasgowagreement.net/en/collapse_total/)

+Subscribe to the call to action for more updates [here](https://framaforms.org/collapse-total-call-to-action-1627950762)

+We will not stand by and watch history, we will create our history.

+{{< collapse_total_logo >}}

+---

 {{< icon-title "dark" "question" "Would you like to know more?">}}

 ### Ask Us Anything Calls